Hack (comedy): Recourse and consequences

 There is, historically, very little legal recourse taken in cases of hacking.
 Some comics, however, have chosen to exact their own justice.
 W. C. Fields reportedly paid fifty dollars to have a hack comic's legs broken.

 Typically, the repercussions of hacking are limited to personal animosity.
 On this issue, it sometimes appears that the offended comics are alone in their concern.
 For example, on February 10, 2007, at the Comedy Store in Los Angeles, Joe Rogan argued on-stage with Carlos Mencia, accusing him of hacking other comedians' work.
 According to Rogan's account, he had just finished his act and introduced the next performer, Ari Shaffir, as a comedian who opens for "Carlos Men-steal-ia".
 Mencia took offense and walked on the stage.
 The Comedy Store later cancelled Rogan's shows and suggested he "take a break" from the Comedy Store, which was then followed by Rogan's manager (who also manages Mencia) dropping Rogan.
 The entire incident was filmed as part of Rogan's internet reality show, JoeShow.
 It was then made available to watch or download at numerous websites, including Rogan's.

 Joe Rogan said, "People take plagiarism so seriously in all other forms of media, whether it's music, newspapers, books, but with comedy, it's like, 'You're on your own, fucker.'"

 The internet, however, has opened up a new medium for "outing" a hack.
 Websites like YouTube allow users to upload videos and share them with others.
 This has made it much easier to show evidence of joke thievery in a public forum.

 In January 2012, Troy Holm, an amateur Comic, stole several jokes from Doug Stanhope and posted them to his blog under the guise of having written them, himself.
-Stanhope discovered the blog and tipped-off his fans who then deluged Holms blog with negative and berating comments.
+Stanhope discovered the blog and tipped-off his fans who then deluged Holm’s blog with negative and berating comments.
 The blog has since been taken down.

 Steven Rosenthal and Steve Silberberg have published a Guide to Hack to help new comics avoid hacking, which references (and gives credit to) an earlier work on the same subject by Andy Kindler called, The Hacks Handbook: A Starter Kit.